Emerge-Lab/gpudrive/pygpudrive/env/README.md

 ## Quick Start

 Begin by downloading traffic scenarios from the [Waymo Open Motion Dataset (WOMDB)](https://github.com/waymo-research/waymo-open-dataset) and save them in a directory.
-To get started we use the available data in the `example_data` folder.
+To get started we use the available data in the `data` folder.

 Configure the environment using the basic settings in `config`:
 ```Python